nginstack/snappy-win-build/README.md

 snappy Windows build with Visual Studio.

-Current version is a fork of google/snappy.
+Current version is an up-to-date fork of google/snappy.

 See info-win-build for general information about the win-build effort.